OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * Freely available access to all outputs of the research process;

+* Increased equity and inclusive participation in research;

 * Better and more diverse and creative interpretations of scientific results;

 * More rigorous, transparent evaluation of research processes and outcomes;